-Tax Considerations for Direct Sellers
+Tax Centre for Direct Sellers

 Direct sellers should seek professional advice from accountants or tax advisers on matters relating to the conduct of their business and taxation matters.
 The following information is designed as general information to assist direct sellers in understanding what some of the key matters are in relation to taxation.